Looking for an engaging way to teach the elements of music without beginning with a long list of definitions?

 Check out MTR’s collection of music teaching materials - SHOP the MTR Store or our store on TpT.

+Would you like more music teaching strategies?
 Check out these related posts to keep your lessons fresh and interactive!

 Blog Post: Teaching Rhythm in Music